 There are a few golden rules you must follow in order to produce usable filament.
 First and foremost, make sure you only shred one type of material at a time.
 Each filament type has diverse characteristics like melting temperature and viscosity.
 In fact, even combining different brands of the same material can have unexpected results.

 By using only one type of filament, you lower the chance of creating unstable materials that fall apart when printing.
 That’s not all, though: you should also be aware that the recycled filament might have a different diameter.
 Really, this is all down to which type of extruder you buy.

 If you find your new materials to be slightly larger or smaller, you’ll likely need to swap out your printer’s extruder for one that will accept the new filament.
 It’s crucial that you test each batch for quality though, as outlined in the graphic below.

 Finally, in order to prolong the life of your shredder, don’t just throw large objects into it.
-Try breaking them down first – a hammer usually works perfectly.
+Try breaking them down first – a hammer usually does the work perfectly.
 If you find the plastic chunks are still too large, there’s no shame in putting them through a second time.